2010 United States Senate election in Florida: Background

-Upon Martínez' announcement that he would not run for re-election, early speculation surrounded former Governor Jeb Bush.
+Upon Senator Martínez's not seeking re-election, early speculation surrounded former Governor Jeb Bush.
 It was thought that if Bush decided to run, other potential Republican candidates would allow Bush to run uncontested.
 After consideration, Bush decided not to run.
 Other potential candidates included Florida Attorney General Bill McCollum, former Speaker of the Florida House of Representatives Marco Rubio, Florida Senate President Jeff Atwater, Florida House Majority Leader Adam Hasner, Orange County Mayor Rich Crotty and U.S. Representatives Vern Buchanan, Lincoln Díaz-Balart, Mario Díaz-Balart, Connie Mack IV and Adam Putnam.
 Florida Governor Charlie Crist was initially not thought likely to run, instead preferring to run for re-election.
 Mack and Rubio were thought the most likely to run, with both preparing their campaigns behind the scenes.

-On January 28, 2009, McCollum announced that he would not run.
+On January 28, 2009, McCollum decided not to seek a Senate seat.
 On February 9, Joe Scarborough, a cable news host for MSNBC and former U.S. Representative from Florida, told the Sarasota Herald-Tribune that he may run for office again, and was considering running for the Senate.
 An MSNBC spokesman refuted the idea that Scarborough might run and the following day, Scarborough, while interviewing White House Press Secretary Robert Gibbs, dismissed the idea that he would run.

 In early February, speculation increased that Charlie Crist was considering running and that Martínez, who had previously pledged to serve out the rest of his term, would resign.
 The possibility of Crist appointing himself to the Senate was ruled out by Jim Greer, the chairman of the Republican Party of Florida, but it was further speculated that Crist could also resign, allowing his Republican Lieutenant Governor, Jeff Kottkamp, to appoint Crist to the Senate.
 The race was essentially "frozen" as potential candidates waited for Crist to declare his intentions and almost immediately, he began to receive criticism from the right of the Republican Party.
 This dissatisfaction, which had begun soon after he was elected, "snowballed" when he began considering running for the Senate, centring on his perceived moderate positions, his environmental policies, his appointment of James E. C. Perry to the Supreme Court of Florida when conservatives favoured another candidate, his willingness to give President Obama "a shot", and his support of the American Recovery and Reinvestment Act of 2009.

 On March 5, Rubio formed an exploratory committee to run for the Senate, though Rubio said that he would run for governor instead if Crist ran for the Senate, with Crist saying that he would make a decision at the end of the legislative session in May.
-However, towards the end of March, Rubio began openly criticising Crist for his support of the stimulus and expanded gambling.
+However, towards the end of March, Rubio began openly criticizing Crist for his support of the stimulus and expanded gambling.